paritytech/cumulus/README.md

 be eligible.
 If they aren't they skip the slot saving energy and keeping the logs free of confusing errors.

 ### Nimbus Consensus
-(currently called filtering consensus in the code.
-TODO change that)

 Nimbus consensus is the primary client-side consensus worker.
 It implements the shiny new `ParachainConsensus` trait introduced to cumulus in https://github.com/paritytech/cumulus/pull/329 It is not likely that